gmetais/sw-remove-cookies/README.md

 ## Author

 Gaël Métais.
 I'm a webperf freelance.
-Follow me on Twitter [@gaelmetais](https://twitter.com/gaelmetais), I tweet about Web Performances, Front-end and new versions of YellowLabTools!
+Follow me on Twitter [@gaelmetais](https://twitter.com/gaelmetais), I tweet about Web Performances and Front-end.

 If you understand French, you can visit [my website](http://www.gaelmetais.com) (will be soon in English too).